 Cloudy day with white balance set to Sunny

-Why it is important to get right?
+Why is it important to get it right?

-White balance is based on the concept of color temperature, a characteristic of visible light.
+White balance is based on color temperature, a characteristic of visible light.
 Essentially, this is about how color is perceived based on the type of light present.
 For example, a green shirt may look like different colors depending on whether you are outside on a sunny day, under fluorescent lights, or in low lighting.

-While human eyes and brains can process how different lighting conditions impact colors, digital cameras cannot do this without help.
+While human eyes and brains can process how lighting conditions impact colors, digital cameras cannot do this without help.

 By setting your white balance to match the light conditions on sight, you are providing that help.
 You are telling the camera that "this object is white", which allows the camera to adjust all other colors accordingly.